 Members of the Funeral Team Members meet with grieving families to help with preparations of the funeral mass for their loved one, including choosing appropriate hymns and readings.
 The information is sent to celebrants, musicians, sacristans, and other necessary recipients.
 The team member attends the Wake and the Mass of Christian Burial.

-For 2020, due to the pandemic, please participate in our contact-less Giving Tree.
 The Giving Tree is a project to show Christian love and care for others by providing, collecting, and distributing gifts to those in need at Christmas time.
 It is coordinated by a small group of volunteers.
-Parishioners are invited to take one or more gift tags from the Giving Tree, purchase gifts, and return them to the Giving Tree with the tag attached.
-Thanks to the generosity of our parishioners, hundreds of gifts are delivered to Nursing Homes, shelters, homebound persons, St. Vincent DePaul families and other families who are struggling.
-If you are willing to help us sort the gifts and/or deliver them to the organizations, please contact Sr. Marie Therese Sherwood, OSF.
-Note: Due to the pandemic, our Giving Tree will be coordinated with gifts being purchased and donated online.
-See the bulletin for details.
+A tree adorned with symbolic ornaments representing the various charities will be placed in the Church.
+All gifts are purchased and donated online.
+Parishioners are invited to purchase gifts for the charity of their choosing by visiting our Virtual Giving Tree.
+Thanks to the generosity of our parishioners, hundreds of gifts are donated to Nursing Homes, shelters, homebound persons, St. Vincent DePaul families and other families who are struggling.

 HOME of Somerset County – Housing-Outreach-